tesfadan/colorBot/README.md

-# Color Bot
+# Modern Color

-Color Bot _[https://colorbot-34.web.app]_ is a color scheme generating/sharing web app.
+Modern Color _[https://moderncolor.cc]_ is a color scheme generating/sharing web app.
 Its uses **Vibrant.js** _[https://github.com/akfish/node-vibrant]_</b> to extract prominent colors from an image and presents two schemes for the user to pick.
 The schemes are then saved on **Googles's Firestore Database** _[https://www.npmjs.com/package/@firebase/firestore]_ if the user chosses to do so.
 <br>
 Users can copy the color code by simply clicking on the color they like.